Ben Gordon: 2004–05 season: Sixth Man of the Year

 Between Michael Jordan's departure in 1998 and Gordon's arrival in 2004, the Bulls did not win more than 30 games in a single season.
 In his rookie year, Gordon helped lead a turnaround from a 3–14 start to finish 47–35 and secure the fourth seed in the playoffs.
 He averaged 15.1 points, 2.6 rebounds and 1.9 assists per game while playing 24.2 minutes per game.
 Gordon also finished with 21 double-digit fourth-quarter-point performances, second to only LeBron James's 22 in the NBA.
 In their first playoff appearance in the post-Jordan era, the Bulls (without Luol Deng) lost to the Washington Wizards in six games.
 After the season, Gordon became the first rookie in league history to be awarded the NBA Sixth Man Award.
 Gordon was also the NBA's Eastern Conference Rookie of the Month 3 times (January through to March), and was also voted onto the NBA All-Rookie First Team.

 Gordon also had problems with turnovers (4.46 per 48 minutes; sixth in the league in 2004–05), however, and an overall lack of stamina in his rookie season.
 He remarked, "More than anything, I just want to come back [in the fall] in better shape. ...
 A lot of this game is about conditioning and how long you can give your best performance."
 Gordon also revealed that he was in the process of designing an energy drink called BG7, an allusion to his initials and jersey number.
 Gordon unveiled the drink at One Sixty Blue, a restaurant co-owned by Michael Jordan.
 The drink was made with white tea, which has a very high amount of antioxidants, and the most polyphenols of any tea.

 2005–06 season

 In his sophomore campaign, Gordon alternated between the starting lineup and bench for the Bulls, starting 47 games (mostly in the later half of the season) while coming off of the bench for 35.
 The minutes Gordon played per game rose, as did his scoring and assist averages.
 Gordon was selected to play for the Sophomores in the Rookie Challenge held during the NBA All-Star Weekend, in which he scored 17 points.

-On April 14, 2006, in a Bulls win over the Washington Wizards, Gordon tied the record for the most consecutive three-pointers made in a game with 9.
-The Bulls returned to the playoffs but were again eliminated in the first round in six games; this time they lost to the Miami Heat, who went on to win the NBA Championship.
+On April 14, 2006, in a Bulls win over the Washington Wizards, Gordon tied Latrell Sprewell's NBA record for the most three-pointers made in a game without a miss 9.
+The Bulls returned to the playoffs but were again eliminated in the first round in six games; this time they lost to the Miami Heat, who went on to win the NBA championship.